Stop! Your Lease Extension in Tutbury Could Be FREE

-Main reasons to commence your Tutbury lease extension
+Main reasons to start your Tutbury lease extension

 A Tutbury lease depreciates with the years remaining on the lease.

-Leasehold residencies in Tutbury with in excess of one hundred years unexpired on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your property.
-In such situations there is often little to be gained by buying the reversionary interest unless savings on ground rent and maintenance charges merit it.
+Leasehold premises in Tutbury with over one hundred years unexpired on the lease are sometimes regarded as a ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your premises.
+In such circumstances there is often little to be gained by buying the reversionary interest unless savings on ground rent and service charges merit it.

 Lender Requirement